from Bruxelles to Bruges it is 1 hour by a confortable train, and there are trains every half hour. You cn buy the ticket in advance.

 Nice lunch place with mostly local people is L'estaminet at the Astrid Park.
 Their "croque monsieusr" (large hot sandwiches) are famous.
 Bar Cambrinus in Philipstockstraat have a really large beer selection, more than 400 choices.
 However, please keep in mind that most of the restaurants in Bruges are first class tourist traps.

 Consider taking a bus to Damme.
 Bus line 43 from railway station, VERY limited service, about 25 minutes' travel.
-Damme is a postcard-perfect village with a rustic classic windmill. about 4 years agoAnswered by Europe via WorldNomads.com
+Damme is a postcard-perfect village with a rustic classic windmill. over 4 years agoAnswered by Europe via WorldNomads.com